Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substitutions

 I love the white chocolate oatmeal flavor combo, but if you are not a fan of white chocolate you can use dark chocolate chunks instead.
 Dried cranberries are best for flavor and texture, but you can always use fresh cranberries for a more tart flavor.
+If you don’t have cranberries, you could always use raisins instead.
+If you want, you could also add a few tablespoonfuls of nuts, like pecans or walnuts.

-Step 1: Preheat oven and whisk wet ingredients
+Step 1: whisk wet ingredients

 Step 3: Scoop cookies and bake